ShoiraTa/leaderboard-API/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).

 ## Show your support

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License